-"(3) with respect to bilateral partners, utilize bilateral safety agreements and other mechanisms to improve validation of United States certificated aeronautical products, services,
+"(3) with respect to bilateral partners, utilize bilateral safety agreements and other mechanisms to improve validation of United States certificated aeronautical products, services, and appliances and enhance mutual acceptance in order to eliminate redundancies and unnecessary costs; and

-"(4) with respect to the aeronautical safety authorities of a foreign country, streamline validation and coordination processes.
+"(4) with respect to the aeronautical safety authorities of a foreign country, streamline validation and coordination processes.".

 SEC.
-242. BILATERAL EXCHANGES OF SAFETY OVERSIGHT RESPON-SIBILITIES.
+242. BILATERAL EXCHANGES OF SAFETY OVERSIGHT RESPONSIBILITIES.